- Modular software and modular blockchains are often confused for one another, but they mean very different things

-- Rollmint is a development kit that combines the principles of modular software and modular blockchains, enabling developers to easily deploy new blockchains with minimal overhead.
+- Rollkit is a development kit that combines the principles of modular software and modular blockchains, enabling developers to easily deploy new blockchains with minimal overhead.

 Modularity is an essential concept in the design and development of blockchains.
 It enables developers to focus on customizing the parts of the blockchain they care about most.
 Many blockchains exist that use modular software to improve their development process.
 However, a blockchain built using modular software should not be confused with a modular blockchain.
 Let’s look at some of the differences between modular blockchains and modular software.